SammyGreen14/UdacityProject2/README.md

-disaster_messages.csv: CSV file with the messages data in original language and English process_data.py: Python file that reads in and cleans the data train_classifier.py: Python file that trains the model using an ML Pipeline
+disaster_messages.csv: CSV file with the messages data in original language and English process_data.py: Python file that reads in and cleans the data train_classifier.py: Python file that trains the model using an ML Pipeline run.py: Python file that runs the process start to finish of ETL, ML Pipeline, and creating the app